Rupakshi1999/cs355-agru2717.github.io/README.md

 Clicking on a course from the courses/home page opens the course page (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/StudentView/StudentCoursePage.html), with more specific information for the student, as well as a navbar that provides links to the student's profile page, taking lesson questions/quizzes/exams (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/StudentView/StudentTestTaking.html), and a "My Courses" button to once again access the courses/home page for a student.
 ##### Clicking Admin View from the NavBar in the Landing Page:
 Clicking this navbar item opens the admin view (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/AdminView/AdminView.html), which we plan to connect to a database as the semester progresses.

+##### CSS In Our Website:
+Seeing as frameworks such as Bootstrap is permissible to use in our project, we decided to implement Bootstrap early on in our project in order to streamline the process.
+Our CSS file can be located in our file called "style.css," located in the ChalkBoard directory.
+We've checked for responsiveness as well as make sure no content is hidden from users.
 #### What we learned:
 11/02-03/2021
 "I specifically learned a lot about git due to Rupakshi.
 Some keywords include "git branch", "git checkout -b <name>", and in general "git status" to check the changes of my repositories (in the origin and local repo).
 I also struggled in finding a way to edit HTML text for the "TeacherCreatingTest" page, because I did not even realize text could be editable after being placed in the DOM tree, so that was fascinating, realizing that text could be manipulated using basic HTML.